Ohio State student draws criticism for online video

 The video — which seems to be a video taken of someone’s Aug.
 11 saved cell phone recording of Rust — has been quote tweeted by multiple people tagging Ohio State’s Panhellenic Association and Pi Beta Phi chapter, of which Rust is a member, calling for an action by either to reprimand Rust.

 “We were made aware of the tweet today.
 The content in the video is in no way aligned with Pi Beta Phi’s values.
-We are currently working through our member accountability process,” Ohio State Pi Beta Phi President Tricia Gore, said.
+We are currently working through our member accountability process,” Ohio State Pi Beta Phi President Tricia Gore, said on behalf of the university chapter and the national organization.

 The Lantern has reached out to Ohio State PHA’s president and judicial officer, but did not receive comment before publication.